301 vs 302 Redirects: Which One Should You Use?

 Frequently asked questions

 A header-checking tool or your browser's network tab shows the HTTP status code returned before the final page loads.
-Looking for 301 or 302 in that response confirms which type is live, since visually a redirect looks identical either way.
+Looking for 301 or 302 in that response confirms which type is live, since visually a redirect looks identical either way — the browser gives no indication of which code sent it to the new page.

 307 and 308 are stricter, protocol-level versions of 302 and 301 that guarantee the request method (like POST) doesn't change during the redirect.
-For most everyday page-to-page SEO redirects, 301 and 302 are still the ones that matter.
+For most everyday page-to-page SEO redirects, 301 and 302 are still the ones that matter — 307 and 308 mainly come up when redirecting API endpoints or form submission URLs.

 Generate your redirects in seconds